-Seven years later: What’s ahead for the Gulf?
+Years later: What’s ahead for the Gulf

 BP’s $20 billion settlement funds largest environmental restoration in U.S. history

-While the harrowing images of oil-soaked wildlife and beaches have subsided, science reveals that impacts of the spill are ongoing and significant.
+While the harrowing images of oil-soaked wildlife and beaches have subsided, science has revealed that the impacts of the spill are ongoing and significant.

 BP agreed to settle out of court and pay more than $20 billion.
 A judge approved the settlement on April 4, 2016.

 What kind of impacts are we still seeing?

 Isn’t BP supposed to pay for spilling oil into the Gulf?

 "It represents a significant step toward justice for the Gulf Coast ecosystems, economies and communities that were damaged by the disaster," said EDF president Fred Krupp.

 Beyond that, BP is also liable for Natural Resources Damages Assessment fines and economic losses.

 In Louisiana, it will help fund the projects in the Coastal Master Plan, which serves as the state’s guiding document for restoration, as well as other projects around the Gulf.